 Also performing was the party band, "East Pearl" - good voices and good instrumentals.

-The show ran over an hour and we didn’t get back to our room until 10:45 PM.
+we didn’t get back to our room until 10:45 PM.

 It took us a little while to settle down and lights were out at 11:15 PM.